 Cheap doesn’t necessarily mean below par in terms of reliability.
 Timex has been able to manufacture durable wristwatches from often second-rate materials and movements for such an affordable price tag.

 Most of the brands offering similar prices have failed to convince the market in delivering quality watches, but not Timex.

 Without a doubt, the brand can be considered as one of the best suppliers of cheap watches.
 Even those that cost $30 or so will last times longer than many other watches in three-digit price categories.

 To sum up, Timex watches are definitely good and worth every penny.
-They might not be satisfactory for die-hard watch aficionados or watch collectors for being cheaply made, but suit for anyone who requires a long-lasting and reliable timepiece at an affordable rate.
+They might not be satisfactory for die-hard watch aficionados or watch collectors for being too simplistic, but suit for anyone who requires a long-lasting and reliable timepiece at an affordable rate.

-The Timex watch review would be incomplete without further looking into the vast collections the brand has to offer.
-Since the number of lines is quite extraordinary, we’ve chosen six collections that are hugely popular among buyers – Ironman, Expedition, Weekender, Waterbury, American Documents, and Marlin.
+Since the number of watch collections is quite extraordinary, we’ve chosen six lines that are hugely popular among buyers – Ironman, Expedition, Weekender, Waterbury, American Documents, and Marlin.